PrateekMinhas09/Data-Statistics-and-modeling-w-Python/README.md

 # ISLP-
-This is where ISLP practice as well as exercises are attempted
+This is where ISLP practice as well as exercises are attempted:

- -**ILab work**
+1. **Lab Work**
-  follow along exercises.
+   Follow along exercises.

-- **Conceptual Questions**
+2. **Conceptual Questions**
    Every answer is written by me to complete the book.

-- **Applied Questions**
+3. **Applied Questions**
    Every question is applied and coded by me to complete the book.